-- If needed, PCPs should refer members diagnosed with diabetes to specialists for evaluation and care of medical and/or behavioral health comorbidities and follow-up on consultations to review recommendations.
-Discuss with the member any concerns regarding coordinating care with other health care practitioners, and provide education on how coordination of care can improve health outcomes. - Specialists who see patients for diabetes management, including eye care, cardiac health, and kidney disease, should ensure the PCP is aware of all care provided.
-Encourage the member to discuss care with their PCP, and send consultation notes to the PCP. - PCPs and some specialty providers (i.e., cardiology, renal, endocrine) treating patients with diabetes should complete a mental health assessment for depression and other comorbidities that could impact compliance.
+- If needed, PCPs should refer members diagnosed with Diabetes to specialists for evaluation and care of medical and/or behavioral health comorbidities and follow-up on consultations to review recommendations.
+Discuss with the member any concerns regarding coordinating care with other health care practitioners and provide education on how coordination of care can improve health outcomes. - Specialists who see patients for diabetes management, including eye care, cardiac health, and kidney disease, should ensure the PCP is aware of all care provided.
+Encourage the member to discuss care with their PCP and send consultation notes to the PCP. - PCPs and some Specialty providers (i.e., cardiology, renal, endocrine) treating patients with diabetes should complete a mental health assessment for depression and other co-morbidities that could impact compliance.
 According to the CDC, although people with diabetes are two to three times more likely to have depression, only 25% 50% of those individuals with diabetes who have depression are diagnosed and receive treatment.
-Untreated depression can lead to increased feelings of discouragement and failure, possibly leading to a condition known as diabetes distress, which may require behavioral health support to change behavior.8 - Tailor discussions to the individual patient, to provide information on exercise, nutrition, access to resources, (continued on page 22)
+Untreated depression can lead to increased feelings of discouragement and failure, possibly leading to a condition known as Diabetes Distress, which may require behavioral health support to change behavior. - Tailor discussions to the individual patient including exercise, nutrition, access to resources, and health